 While you’re recovering from your injury, you should begin collecting the information and documents you will need if you decide to file a lawsuit.
 You will want to have the following information and documents at your initial appointment with an attorney:

 - Contact information for the driver.
 This includes his name, address, telephone number, and e-mail address.
 You also want to get the name, address, and telephone number of his insurance company, insurance policy number, and the dates of coverage.

 - Contact information for the police officer and the accident report.
 Get the police officer’s name, badge number, and contact information.
 Find out how to obtain a copy of the police report and order it.

 - Vehicle information.
 This includes the make, model, year, vehicle identification number, and license plate number.

-- Pictures of the crash scene and your injuries.
-If possible, take pictures at the time of the crash.
+- Pictures of the accident scene and your injuries.
+If possible, take pictures at the time of the accident.
 Also document your injuries and your ongoing medical recovery by taking frequent pictures.

 - Your own notes.
 Keep a written record of what happened at the wreck while it is fresh in your mind.

 - Documentation of damages.
 Save all records of your medical treatment and expenses, wages you lost while you were recovering, and any other out-of-pocket expenses.